p4re/flua/README.md

 ### UI Colors (CLR)

-Flua allows for UI customization using predefined color codes:
+Flua allows for UI customization using color codes: (i dont know what each number goes to ask pare...)

 ```py
 clr = {